grotter/ArduinoAQI/README.md

 ## JavaScript Chart

-I've included a small graph built on [Chart.js](https://github.com/chartjs/Chart.js) to view your sensor data and any optional PurpleAir sensors.
-The graph uses the following GET variables:
+See [ChartAQI](https://github.com/grotter/ChartAQI) to view your sensor data and any optional PurpleAir sensors.

-* `custom` - A comma-delimited collection of ThingSpeak sensor IDs and read API keys, e.g. custom=123|asdf,345|qwer
-* `purpleair` (optional) - A comma-delimited collection of PurpleAir sensor IDs
-* `results` (optional) - Number of results, defaults to 100

 ### ♥